tuhdo/os01/README.md

-Operating System: From 0 to 1
+Operating Systems: From 0 to 1
 =============================

-This book helps you gaining the foundation knowledge to write an operating system from scratch.
+This book helps you gain the foundational knowledge required to write an operating system from scratch.
 Hence the title, 0 to 1.

 After completing this book, at the very least: